Whether you know it or not, your powers of comprehension depend on your powers of distinguishing.

 I was astute, I inherited the spiritual capacity of astuteness from my father.
 I saw that the two feelings are seemingly always together, inseparable, like the front of your hand and the back of your hand.
 You suppress one, the other one get suppressed with it.

 So I decided to leave it alone, and look at other issues.

 Example of ambivalence: different or same as everyone else

-I obviously chose being different, and grieve what I lost: belonging.
+I obviously chose being different and grieve what I lost with that: belonging.

 Human genes make you accepted when you are similar, rejected if you are different… including being better.